Skip to content

 Sailing along the coast, you'll discover spectacular scenery, secluded coves and magnificent beaches.
 The period from May to September is ideal for sailing, offering mild conditions and breathtaking panoramas.

-Website : Port of Tropea
+Site internet : Port de Tropea

 What to do in Taormina

-Taormina is one of Sicily's jewels, famous for its ancient theater, which offers breathtaking views of MountEtna and the Ionian Sea.
+Taormina is a true Sicilian gem, famous for its ancient theatre, which offers breathtaking views of Etna and the Ionian Sea.

 The nearest port to Taormina is Giardini Naxos, which is well equipped and very popular with yachtsmen.
 This port offers many services, including repair facilities and refuelling options.
-Sailing conditions can be pleasant in summer, but it's essential to keep an eye on the wind coming off Mount Etna, which can create rapid changes in sea conditions.
+Sailing conditions can be pleasant in summer, but it's essential to keep an eye on the wind coming off Etna, which can create rapid changes in sea conditions.

 Website : Port of Giardini Naxos

-Cefalù (Sicily)
+Cefalù (Sicile)

 What to do in Cefalù